Did you know?

 Community – Ireland expand

 A strong social network, or community, can provide emotional support during both good and bad times as well as provide access to jobs, services and other material opportunities.
-In Ireland, 96% of people believe that they know someone they could rely on in a time of need, one of the highest rates in the OECD where the average is 90%.
-There is a 3 percentage point difference between men and women, as 95% of men believe they have this kind of social support, compared with 98% of women.
-While gender has little impact on social network support, there is a clear relationship between the availability of social support on the one hand, and people’s education level, on the other: virtually all people who have completed primary education report having someone to count on for help in times of need, compared to 98% for people who attained tertiary education.
-Ireland is one of four countries where the less educated report more social connections than the more educated.
+In Ireland, 95% of people believe that they know someone they could rely on in a time of need, one of the highest rates in the OECD where the average is 89%.
+There is no difference between men and women.
+While gender has no impact on social network support, there is a clear relationship between the availability of social support on the one hand, and people’s education level, on the other.
+In Ireland, around 87% of people who have completed primary education report having someone to count on for help in times of need, compared to 97% for people who attained tertiary education.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.